 "In theory, privatization is a great deal for taxpayers because it saves a few bucks in the town budget," according to Jared Bernstein, a senior fellow with the Center on Budget and Policy Priorities.
 "In reality, taxpayers are funding the downward spiral of their own communities -- and often paying far greater costs in the long run.
 The degradation of formerly family-supporting jobs through government outsourcing turns middle class careers into poverty-level jobs.
 Governments across the country are using our public dollars to fuel the low-wage economy and increasing economic inequality."

 Bernstein was one of several experts cited in a new report, "Race to the Bottom: How Outsourcing Public Services Rewards Corporations and Punishes the Middle Class," that was released last week by the group In the Public Interest.
-The report concludes that far-away corporate executives benefit from lucrative government contracts while local communities suffer the consequences of lower quality services and middle class careers being replaced with poverty-level jobs -- all inadvertently funded by local taxpayers.

 Consider these examples used in the report: